lj92458/celo-ethers-wrapper/README.md

 # celo-ethers-wrapper

 A minimal wrapper to make Ethers.JS compatible with the Celo network.
+I have added function fromEncryptedJson and fromEncryptedJsonSync to CeloWallet.ts

 ## Install

-`npm i @celo-tools/celo-ethers-wrapper`
+`npm i @lj92458/celo-ethers-wrapper`

 or

-`yarn add @celo-tools/celo-ethers-wrapper`
+`yarn add @lj92458/celo-ethers-wrapper`

 Note this wrapper has Ethers v5 as a peer dependency.
 Your project must include a dependency on that as well.